Rybus07/in-a-pickle/README.md

 ## Description

-This project utilizes the pklmart's Competitive Pickleball Extracts dataset hosted on kaggle with the aim to create a machine learning model that can help players have better shot making
+This project utilizes the pklmart's Competitive Pickleball Extracts dataset hosted on kaggle with the aim to create a machine learning model that can help players have better shot making decisions in their games.
+We plan to use the shot level data provided by pklmart to be able to recreate in game scenarios that can allow us an overall view of how shot choices effect a teams ability to

 ## Distribution & Access